Telecoms leases | Electronic Communications Code Skip to content

 The valuation of rent for telecoms equipment under the 1954 Act

 In Vodafone Ltd v Hanover Capital Ltd (2021) the court determined the rent in a lease renewal of an electronic communications site under section 34 of the 1954 Act.
-The existing lease was protected by Part 2 of the 1954 Act and so Part 5 of the Code did not apply.
+The lease being renewed was protected by the security of tenure provisions of the 1954 Act.

-Rent was considered in the open market, disregarding existing trading connections and any effect on rent by virtue of the existing occupation, goodwill attributable to the operator’s business or improvements.
-Key assumptions are:
+Rent was considered in the open market disregarding existing trading connections and any effect on rent by virtue of the existing occupation, goodwill attributable to the operator’s business, or improvements.
+Key assumptions were whether:

-• Fair and friendly negotiations with parties acting prudently without duress
+• There were fair and friendly negotiations with parties acting prudently without duress,

-• The same premises and same terms (except for rent) are proposed
+• The same premises and same terms (except for rent) were proposed,

-• the site is in the condition it was in before the lease was granted (with the removal of fixtures and assuming compliance with obligations)
+• The site was in the same condition as before the lease was granted (with the removal of fixtures and assuming compliance with obligations).

-The case set out a structured approach to assessing rent, however this may be unnecessary when there is sufficient comparative evidence of new lettings of bare sites.
-EE Ltd and another v Morriss and others (2022).
-There is currently no reason to assume the site will not be used for the purpose of an electronic communications network, unlike determinations under paragraph 24 of the Code.
+The case set out a structured approach to assessing rent.
+At the time, there was no reason to assume the site would not be used for the purpose of an electronic communications network, unlike determinations under paragraph 24 of the Code.
+It was the case that telecom lease renewals under the 1954 Act could yield higher annual rents for landowners than new leases being granted under the Code.

 Summary